Sport in Pakistan: Bowling

-Sqay

-Sqay is one of the rising sports in Pakistan, and it has been taken up by many people.

 Chess

-In Pakistan, chess is played throughout the country, mostly in Mughal style which is slightly different from the international style, but the Chess Federation of Pakistan (CFP) organises its tournaments in international style and according to the established rules.
+In Pakistan, chess is played throughout the country, mostly in the Mughal style which is slightly different from the international style, but the Chess Federation of Pakistan (CFP) organizes its tournaments in the international style, and according to the established rules.
 The FIDE has awarded the International Master title to Shahzad Mirza and Mahmood Lodhi.

-Caving

-The Pakistan Cave Research & Caving Federation is the only National governing body of caving adventure sports in Pakistan jointly working with Chiltan Adventurers Association Balochistan the pioneer association of Speleology / Caving in Pakistan.
-The head office of PCRCF is based in Haji Mohammad Yousaf Khan Khilji Memorial Sports Academy Quetta.
-There are many caves for cavers and tourists to visit it especially the Juniper Shaft Cave, the Murghagull Gharra cave, Mughall saa cave, Pir Ghaib Cave, and naturally decorated cave of Pakistan.
-Pakistan is a member country through Hayatullah Khan Durrani to the Union International de Spéléologie (UIS).
-Hayatullah Khan Durrani is Pakistan's first eminent Legendary cave explorer of international repute and founder of caving adventure sports in Pakistan.

 Cycling

 The Pakistan Cycling Federation is the governing body of cycling in Pakistan.
 The Tour de Pakistan International Cycling Race starts from Karachi and ends in Peshawar, with about 150 domestic and international cyclists taking part every year.
 This race is among the largest of such events in Asia, covering a distance of 1,648 km in eleven stages with four days of rest en route.
 Teams from WAPDA, Pakistan Army, Pakistan Railways, and Sui Southern Gas Company, along with teams of the four provinces regularly take part in domestic and international cycling tournaments.
 Women's cycling also takes place in the country.
 Other events are the Tour of Islamabad and the MTB Tour of the Himalayas.